-Your Citibank Plus debit card can be used at ATMs, retailers or any other location that accept Visa.
+Your Citibank Plus debit card can be used at ATMs, retailers or any other location that accept MasterCard.
 Spain also has a number of Citibank-branded ATMs where you can withdraw your money fee-free.

 It doesn’t need to be verified to use overseas, but it would be good to tell Citibank about your plans to travel beforehand.
 Two cards are provided for a joint account.